Confidence Trigger Detection: Accelerating Real-time Tracking-by-detection Systems: Method

-Firstly We followed the assignment strategy in Deep SORT that uses Mahalanobis distance to incorporate states in Kalman Filter and detection information.
-The Mahalanobis distance is defined as:
+The Mahalanobis Distance is a metric used to assess the similarity between a data point and a distribution defined by its mean and covariance.
+In the context of multi-object tracking, it can be employed to measure the discrepancy between a predicted bounding box and the detected objects in a video frame, defined as:

 where $i$ denotes the information at the $i$-th frame and $j$ denotes the information at $j$-th frame.
 The $x_j$ is the matrix of all the predicted bounding boxes at the $j$-th frame.
 The $y_i$ and $S_i$ represent the mean and covariance of detected bounding boxes.
-Mahalanobis distance follows a chi-square distribution \cite{Chang2014}.
-Therefore, given probability $p$ and degrees of freedom $v$, we can calculate the cdf of inverse of the chi-square with degrees of freedom \cite{Pearson1992,Wojke2018} to get the distance threshold of certain probability:
+The Mahalanobis distance follows a chi-square distribution \cite{Chang2014}.
+Given probability level $p$ and degrees of freedom $v$, we can calculate the distance threshold corresponding to that probability using the inverse cumulative distribution function (CDF) \cite{Pearson1992,Wojke2018,wang2023embracing,tang2024zerothorder,wang2021deminet,ding-24-style}:

-where $p$ can be calculated using cdf, shown as equation (3).
+where $p$ can be calculated using CDF, shown as equation (3).

 where $\Gamma(\cdot)$ represents the Gamma function.
-In our paper, we will set the degrees freedom $v$ as $4$.
-Then we will evaluate the performance of the model with different probability $p$.
+In our paper, we set the degrees of freedom $v$ to $4$.
+We evaluate the model's performance using different probability values $p$.